vthaanesh22/HILL-CIPHER/README.md

-# HILL CIPHER
-HILL CIPHER
-EX.
-NO: 3 AIM:

-IMPLEMENTATION OF HILL CIPHER
+## EX.
+NO: 3  IMPLEMENTATION OF HILL CIPHER

+## AIM:

-## To write a C program to implement the hill cipher substitution techniques.
+To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: